Museum, Training Center, Events & Meeting Space

-Celebrating Black Cowboy History and Honoring Unsung Heroes Through Education and Community Engagement
+Celebrating Black Cowboy History and Honoring Unsung Heroes

-Ebony Horsewomen, Inc. proudly announces the grand opening of the Mary Fields Horse and Heritage Museum, a first-of-its-kind cultural and historical destination dedicated to the legacy of Black and Indigenous horsemen and women.
-Located at the Ebony Horsewomen Equestrian and Therapeutic Center in Hartford’s historic Keney Park, the museum will open to the public on Friday, October 3, 2025, from 11:00 AM to 3:00 PM.
+The Mary Fields Horse & Heritage Museum is a one-of-a-kind cultural and historical destination dedicated to the legacy of Black and Indigenous horsemen and women.
+Located at the Ebony Horsewomen Equestrian and Therapeutic Center in Hartford’s historic Keney Park, the museum preserves and shares the often-overlooked history of Black Cowboys and their role in shaping America.

-Named in honor of Mary “Stagecoach Mary” Fields—the first African American woman to work for the U.S. Postal Service and a fearless legend of the American West—the museum reclaims the often-overlooked history of Black Cowboys and their role in shaping America.
+Named in honor of Mary “Stagecoach Mary” Fields—the first African American woman to work for the U.S. Postal Service and a fearless legend of the American West—the museum shines a light on stories of resilience, courage, and contribution.

 A Cultural Landmark for Hartford and Beyond